ginsm/forgotten-graves/README.md

 ## Disclaimer

 I'm mostly working on this mod for my own server's personal use, and I'm new to modding, so I cannot promise that all requested functionality will be added (i.e. compatibility with ___ mod).
+I'll still try though!

 ## Credits